EdgyGuy19/IMAGI/README.md

 ![Example issue with teacher's note](pics/teachers_note.png)

 The checkboxes allow students to track their progress as they address each improvement point.
-The "AI Suggestions" section is always included, while the "Teacher's note" section appears only when you choose to add your own feedback.
+The "AI Suggestions" section is always included, while the "Teacher's note" section appears only when you choose to add your own feedback. **Important:** These suggestions are NOT a mandatory to-do list - they're optional improvements that students can consider to enhance their understanding and code quality.

 During the grading process, after seeing the AI-generated feedback for each student, you'll be prompted:
 1. Whether to create a GitHub issue or just save the feedback locally